For many master’s students, once teaching and exams are over, there’s only one thing left to focus on – the dissertation or extended project.

-Once the process is underway make sure you know ask about contact outside the formal structure should you need to – are they still holding office hours?
-If not how do you make an appointment to see them?
+Once the process is underway make sure you know ask about contact outside the formal structure should you need to – are they still holding virtual office hours?
+If not, can you make an appointment to see them?
 Are they responding to emails daily or only working certain days?

-Also be clear about what they want to see and when in terms out drafts and what they are happy to look over for you.
+Also be clear about what they want to see and when in terms of drafts and what exactly they are happy to look over for you.

 Know what you want

-Whenever you have a meeting, make sure you know what you want to discuss before you show up.
+Whenever you have a meeting, make sure you know what you want to discuss beforehand.
 Knowing exactly what you want to find out will help you get the most out of the meeting.

 Also as you get further along expect to receive feedback and to be challenged.
 Try not to look at it as criticism and learn how to respond in a positive way – by questioning further or accepting you may have missed something.

-Remember, you are allowed to go and chat to other academics for advice and guidance.
+Remember, you are allowed to consult other academics for advice and guidance .
 Whilst they will not know your project as well as your supervisor, they can be a useful point of contact for reading suggestions so if there is someone with relevant expertise then try to make contact.
 Remember to leave plenty of time though – as it’s not as simple as popping to office hours this year!

 Ask the right people

 Academics are very busy people so make sure they are the right person to contact.
 Remember your school admin team are still available and so for some questions, it is often better to contact your department’s student support staff.